 Renske Herder is a multidisciplinary artist and designer, born in Leeuwarden, The Netherlands (1986).
-She works in the fields of textile design, collage, graphic art, painting.
+She works in the fields of textile design, collage, graphic art and painting.
 She received her master's degree in Industrial Design Engineering and honered her skills working in the field of surface design and product styling.
 She also worked as a pottery painter in the traditional majolica technique (Delfts Blauw).

-After this she decided to dedicate more of her time to art making and spend more time outdoors.
-She quit her job and now lives and works on the Caribbean island Bonaire with her husband and two boys of 1 and 4 years old.
+She decided to dedicate more of her time to art making and time outdoors.
+She quit her job to paint more and now lives and works on the Caribbean island Bonaire with her husband and two boys of 2 and 5 years old.

-Bike packing adventures, the ocean, camping, my family
+My family, bike packing adventures, the ocean, camping.